Gopal-379/SportsUpdate360/README.md

 ## Installation

-To set up and run the Sports News and Scores Dashboard on your local machine, follow these steps:
+To set up and run the _SportsUpdate360_  application on your local machine, follow these steps:

 1. Clone the repository to your local machine. 🔍
    ```bash